Who is Ian Roberts, the Iowa school superintendent accused by ICE of being in the US illegally? | News Channel 3-12

 Des Moines Public Schools said it was unaware of the order of removal but Roberts did inform the school board of a firearms offense related to a hunting rifle during his hiring process.
 The district said in a statement Roberts “provided sufficient context and explanation of the situation to move forward in the hiring process.”

 Public records show Roberts pleaded guilty to a weapon charge in Pennsylvania in 2022.
-CNN has been unable to verify whether Roberts has a separate charge from 2020.
+CNN has been unable to verify whether Roberts has a separate charge from 2020, which DHS cited in its statement Friday.

 In a 2022 Instagram post, Roberts wrote he was given a citation by a state game warden for having a loaded weapon in his vehicle.
 He said he is a longtime licensed gun owner and hunter.
 Roberts, who was in the woods hunting that day, said he placed his hunting rifle in the backseat of his vehicle to ensure the warden “did not feel unsafe or threatened in any way.”